Adjusting Entries: Streamlining Accounting Processes With Precision

 - Accrued Expenses: Expenses incurred but not yet paid or recorded.

-Prepaid and Deferred Accounts
+Prepaid and deferred accounts

 - Prepaid Expenses: Payments made for future expenses that need to be recognized as expenses in a future period.